Prescription Drug Abuse Stats and Facts

 Prescription drug abuse is the nation's fastest-growing drug problem.
 Data from the National Survey on Drug Use and Health shows that nearly one-third of people aged 12 and over who used drugs for the first time in 2009 began by using a prescription drug that wasn't prescribed to them.

-Approximately 7.0 million persons were current users of psychotherapeutic drugs taken non medically (2.7 percent of the U.S. population).
+Approximately 7.0 million persons were current users of psychotherapeutic drugs taken non clinically (2.7 percent of the U.S. population).
 This class of drugs is broadly described as those targeting the central nervous system, including drugs used to treat psychiatric disorders (NSDUH, 2010).
 The medications most commonly abused are:

 • Pain relievers - 5.1 million